coulisse/spiderweb/README.md

 For SSL I'm using [Cloudflare](https://www.cloudflare.com/).
 This is a free service that alow you to use https and a proxy cache.

-**Search engine indexing**
-When you are on-line, if you would to index your website on search engines, you have to generate a file named sitemap.xml and put it in /static/ folder.
+**Search engine indexing:** when you are on-line, if you would to index your website on search engines, you have to generate a file named sitemap.xml and put it in /static/ folder.
 There are many tool to generate sitemap.xml, for example [www.xml-sitemaps.com] (https://www.xml-sitemaps.com/)

-**Index on MySQL**
-If you would to increase speed on callsign search, you could define some index on the table 'spot'.
+**Index on MySQL:** if you would to increase speed on callsign search, you could define some index on the table 'spot'.
 You can see more details on 'scripts/create_mysql_index.sql'
-~

 ### Monitoring
 you can use the scritp `scripts/monitoring.sh` in order to monitoring your sistem.
 Check instruction inside this scripts.